Motion-Plane-Adaptive Inter Prediction in 360-Degree Video Coding: Motion-Plane-Adaptive Inter Prediction

 \subsubsection{Other Tools}

 The H.266/VVC video coding standard features a number of additional inter prediction tools~\cite{Bross2021a}, all of which have been tested for compatibility to MPA or have been adapted accordingly where appropriate.

-With the extensions described above, the merge mode with motion vector difference (MMVD) and the geometric partitioning mode (GPM) implicitly support MPA as they reuse the existing merge candidate list.
-For GPM, it is possible that different motion models and different motion planes are selected for each of the two partitions.

-The subblock temporal motion vector prediction merge mode (SbTMVP) usually extracts the motion information from temporally collocated CUs shifted by the motion vector of the CU to the left of the current CU if it uses the same reference picture as the current CU.
-To support MPA, this shift is disabled as different motion planes may be chosen for the individual collocated CUs.

-Compatibility of MPA with decoder-side motion vector refinement (DMVR) is added by formulating an additional restriction that requires both prediction directions to share the same motion plane.
-For CUs coded with MPA, the decoder-side motion estimation is then performed on the respective motion plane to refine the original motion vector.

-While basic support for prediction refinement with bi-directional optical flow (BDOF) has also been added for MPA, our experiments showed that this does not improve upon the prediction quality in case of MPA.
-Hence, only CUs coded using the classical motion models apply BDOF, if enabled.

-Symmetric motion vector difference (SMVD) coding, adaptive motion vector resolution (AMVR), and bi-prediction with CU-level weights (BCW) are supported by MPA without any further adaptions as they only implicitly interact with the motion model employed during the overall inter prediction procedure.
+This includes the merge mode with motion vector difference (MMVD), the geometric partitioning mode (GPM), subblock temporal motion vector prediction (SbTMVP), decoder-side motion vector refinement (DMVR), bi-directional optical flow (BDOF), adaptive motion vector resolution (AMVR), bi-prediction with CU-level weights (BCW) and symmetric motion vector difference (SMVD).

 The wrap-around reference frame padding introduced by the wrap-around motion compensation tool for 360-degree video is also compatible with MPA and leads to an improved interpolation quality for pixel values close to the boundaries of the image.